Semi-ripe cuttings are made using this year's stems, when they are woody at the base and soft at the tip.

 These eye-catching perennials have beautiful yellow flowers in the summer months.
 The flowers and stems turn a golden hue in winter and look gorgeous when touched with frost.
 Shrubby phlomis, Phlomis fruticosa, is suitable for taking cuttings.

 Penstemon cuttings can be taken at several times of year, including spring, late summer and early autumn.
 This is especially worth doing if you live further north, where winter losses are more likely.
+Here's our guide to taking penstemon cuttings.

 With so many uses, lavender is arguably a garden essential.
 Propagating lavender from semi-ripe cuttings couldn't be easier.
 Just a few of the ways you could use your new plants include creating a lavender bath bag or lavender bath oil.